 A preliminary decision is made to accept the offered terms and move forward with granting the license, or to continue discussing the needs of both sides.

 Small businesses and startups understandably want to limit costs, and there’s not a strict formula for financial terms.
-TechLink’s staff are experienced in this process and can help the business and the lab understand each other.
+TechLink’s staff are experienced in this process and can help the business and the lab understands each other.

-The applicant will also need to decide if they want exclusive or nonexclusive rights to the technology.
+The applicant will also need to decide if they want exclusive or non-exclusive rights to the technology.

-And remember that federal law encourages nonexclusive licenses, a policy designed to promote healthy competition.
+And remember that federal law encourages non-exclusive licenses, a policy designed to promote healthy competition.

-To receive an exclusive license, companies might also be required to provide justification of why it’s necessary.
+To receive an exclusive license, companies might also be required to provide justification for why it’s necessary.
 This could include the amount of investment capital required to commercialize the technology and other reasons.
 And the level of exclusivity granted will affect the license agreement’s financial terms.